flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/second-column.md

 Displayed in green when open climb mode is engaged and the FCU selected altitude is higher that the actual altitude.
 Altitude constraints are disregarded.

+### EXP CLB

+Displayed when the aircraft is in EXP CLB mode.

+The target speed is Green Dot, which is maintained with pitch control.
+Autothrust, if active, sets the thrust at CLB THRUST automatically.

+When EXPEDITE is engaged, the system disregards SPD CSTR, ALT CSTR, and SPD LIM.

 ### ALT\* or ALT CST\*

 Altitude Capture is engaged